Fleshwounded/experience-tracker/README.md

 Use the `-h` or `--help` flags to view this readme on the command-line.

 *exp.hs* should run on any major OS, but it is coded in Haskell so you will need to install <a href="https://www.haskell.org/ghc/">GHC</a> in order to run it using `runhaskell`.

+## Legal Disclaimer

+This script is for educational use only.
+It is not to be used for real drugs and its author doesn’t condone doing real drugs.